Jason Babin: Jacksonville Jaguars

 On November 28, 2012, Babin was claimed off waivers by the Jacksonville Jaguars.
 In five games with the Jaguars, Babin made 11 tackles, 1.5 sacks, 2 forced fumbles, and 1 fumble recovery.
 Overall in the 2012 season, combined with both teams, Babin played 16 total games with 37 total combined tackles, 7 sacks, 1 pass defended, 4 forced fumbles, and 1 fumble recovery.

 On November 17, 2013, Babin inadvertently ripped out a handful of Arizona Cardinals running back Andre Ellington's dreadlocks while defending a running play versus the Arizona Cardinals in Jacksonville.
 Babin finished the 2013 season with 7.5 sacks on 40 combined tackles, two passes defended, and three forced fumbles.

 On March 10, 2014, Babin voided the final two years of his contract to become a free agent.
 Three days later, on March 13, he re-signed with the team.

 Babin was released from the Jaguars on June 19, 2014.

 New York Jets

 Babin signed a two-year contract with the New York Jets on July 23, 2014.
+In the 2014 season, he appeared in all 16 games and started four.
+He recorded two sacks and 25 total tackles.
 He was released by the Jets on September 5, 2015.

 Baltimore Ravens

 The Baltimore Ravens signed Babin on September 15, 2015.
-Babin was released on October 13, 2015.
+Babin was released on October 13, 2015, after appearing in two regular season games for the Ravens.